 Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST)

 The National Science Foundation, under the direction of the White House, approves the Texas candidates as finalists for the national Presidential Awards for Excellence in Math and Science Teaching (PAEMST) award.
 If chosen as a national winner, the state finalists will receive $10,000 and an all-expense-paid trip for two to Washington D.C. for ceremonies that include recognition from the President of the United States.
 For more information, please visit http://www.paemst.org.

-The nomination and application windows will soon be open for teachers who teach Grades K-6.
+The nomination and application windows are open for teachers who teach Grades K-6.
 Teachers may sign up to apply or be nominated for the award.

 In Texas, eligible teachers who submit a completed application by May 1, 2018, will receive 25 CPE hours.
 For questions, contact your Texas State PAEMST Coordinators at email@example.com.

 The TEA is looking for experts in the fields of science education to review and evaluate applications for PAEMST.
 This year’s competition is for teachers of grades K-6.
 The application to serve on the 2018 PAEMST review committee is now available.
 The completed form is due on or before 5:00 p.m.
 CST on Friday, March 30, 2018.

 PAEMST Reviewer Application